Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_faq.md

 **How do I delete all the Open CAS Linux installation files?**

-Stop the Open CAS Linux software as described in the section [**Stopping Cache Instances**](/guide_running.html#stopping-cache-instances), then unload any CAS kernel modules and remove the source files.
+Stop the Open CAS Linux software as described in the section [**Stopping Cache Instances**](/guide_running.html#stopping-cache-instances).
+If Open CAS Linux was installed via the `make install` command, Open CAS Linux can be uninstalled using the command:
+>   \# make uninstall

+Otherwise, if Open CAS Linux was manually installed then manually unload any CAS kernel modules.
+Once uninstalled remove the source files.

 **Does Open CAS Linux support write-back caching?**

 Yes.
-Open CAS Linux v2.6 and newer supports write-back caching.
 See the section [**Manual Configuration for Write-Back Mode**](/guide_configuring.html#manual-configuration-for-write-back-mode) for details.

 **Must I stop caching before adding a new pair of cache/core devices?**